 - Is there a housing association or neighborhood watch group in place?
 Are there opportunities to meet neighbors and other families?

 In addition to the above questions, spend an afternoon hanging out in the neighborhood.
 Go to the park, stop in any stores, and walk up and down a few of the streets.
 Talk to some of your potential neighbors, and find out what they have to say about living in the area.

 While the neighborhood is important, you also want to be sure the inside of your potential new home is kid friendly too.
 Check out fixtures and electrical outlets, make sure there are handrails on stairs, and make sure all upper level windows are in good working order and can be locked securely.
 If it is an older home, make sure asbestos has been removed from walls and ceilings, and check for an excess of vinyl flooring, which Consumer Reports states can contain dangerously high levels of lead.
 Visit KidsHealth.org and print out their child household safety checklists to use both when looking at homes as well as after you move.

 Let Us Assist You Today

 At Cavallo & Cavallo, our experienced New York real estate attorneys understand how important it is to find the right home for you.
 We provide trusted, professional legal services while also looking out for your best interests.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm.
+With offices in the Bronx and Westchester, we are your neighborhood law firm.
 Call or contact us online today for a free consultation.